MihaiAC/learning-react/learning_react/react_notes/React.md

 A reducer receives the state + action and returns the modified state.

 useReducer is used to manage more complex state than with useState;

+### Side effects
+Side effect = Anything that affects something outside the component's rendering process.

+E.g: fetching data from an API, updating DOM manually, subscribing to events, setting timeouts or intervals or updating local storage.

+useEffect -> will be executed only after the component has been rendered.
+Dependencies specified: effect will only run if those dependencies changed.
+Empty dependencies ([ ])  -> effect only runs once.
+No dependencies -> effect runs after each time app is rendered (can lead to infinite loop).